rug-compling/dact/Usage.md

 ![Tree highlighted](images/tree-highlighted.png)

 Matching nodes will be highlighted in the tree in green.
 The buttons *Zoom In* and *Zoom Out* can be used to scale the tree. *Previous Node* and *Next Node* will walk you through all the matching nodes.
+You can use *Ctrl+Left* and *Ctrl+Right* as well.
 This node will then be marked by a slightly thicker border.
 When zoomed in, it also focusses on the node, making sure it is visible.
-You can use *Ctrl+[* and *Ctrl+]* as well.
+Normally, the scroll wheel is used for panning the tree. but when you press *Ctrl*, scrolling will zoom the tree. *Ctrl+=* and *Ctrl+-* can also be used to zoom in and out, and *Ctrl+0* resets the zoom level to show the whole tree.

-The leaf nodes actually have tooltips showing more details about the node.
+The leaf nodes have tooltips showing more details about the node.

 Below the tree the bracketed sentence is shown, and the parts in the sentence represented by the matching nodes are surrounded by square brackets.